 |6 Ohms Speakers

 How Far Can You Run Indoor Speaker Wires

-The first point to note here is the use of rating i.e. UL, CL2, and CL3 rating.
-These ratings are indications that certified these speaker wires for use indoors.
+The first point to note here is the use of rating i.e. UL, CL2, and CL3 ratings.
+These ratings are indications that these speaker wires are for use indoors.

-The question you might want to ask is; what really differentiates these speaker wires?
+The question you might want to ask is; what differentiates these speaker wires?